James Cook University: Student outcomes

-Eddie Koiki Mabo Lecture Series
+Lecture Series

 The Eddie Koiki Mabo Lecture Series was established in 2004, in honour of Indigenous land rights campaigner Eddie Mabo, who was employed by the university as a groundsman from 1967 to 1971, and later enrolled as a student at the Townsville College of Advanced Education, which later amalgamated with JCU.
 Mabo famously spent ten years on the Mabo case, in which a landmark ruling that established the concept of native title in Australia was made in 1992.
 The lecture takes place on Mabo Day, 3 June each year, with an address given by an invited speaker.
 Speakers have included: